 How to Determine the Real Cost of College for Your Child?

--Average full cost of college in 2020 was $26,820 for a four-year public university in-state tuition
+-The average total cost of college in 2022 was $27,940 for a four-year on-campus public university in-state tuition

 -Use the College Scorecard to determine the real price of college and potential earnings by major